What is the Capital Reserve?

-So, MNC Company quickly decides to create a reserve of $18,000 out of the profit of $20,000 they have made from the selling of an old fixed asset and can be prepared to write off the loss of $18,000.
+So, MNC Company quickly decides to create a reserve of $18,000 out of the profit of $20,000 they have made from selling an old fixed asset and can be prepared to write off the loss of $18,000.

 Capital Reserve Video

 This has been a guide to What is Capital Reserve in Accounting?
-Here we discuss its Capital Reserve meaning, examples and its exceptions.
+Here we discuss its Capital Reserve meaning, examples, and its exceptions.
 You may also go through the following recommended articles on accounting –

 - Capital AppreciationCapital AppreciationCapital appreciation refers to an increase in the market value of assets relative to their purchase price over a specified time period.
 Stocks, land, buildings, fixed assets, and other types of owned property are examples of assets.

 - Definition of Marginal Cost of CapitalDefinition Of Marginal Cost Of CapitalMarginal Cost of Capital is the total combined cost of debt, equity, and preference taking into account their respective weights in the total capital of the company.
 It denotes the cost of raising any additional capital and decision making options.

 - Revenue Reserve DefinitionRevenue Reserve DefinitionRevenue Reserve, also known as Retained Earnings, is a reserve type created out of profits that a business generates from its operating activities over a given period.
 It is used to expand the business operations or to handle contingencies in the long run.